TAGGED AS: comic, Marvel, MCU, movies, streaming, Superheroes, TV

-Since Marvel Studios present Kevin Feige first introduced the notion of Phases to the Marvel Cinematic Universe, their purpose and length have always been mysterious.
+Since Marvel Studios president Kevin Feige first introduced the notion of Phases to the Marvel Cinematic Universe, their purpose and length have always been mysterious.
 Sometimes, he even reconsiders where they begin and end after the fact.
 But with Marvel Studios’ presentation at Comic-Con International: San Diego 2022, the exact length and purpose of Phases Four, Five, and Six were revealed during a presentation notable for just how much information the often evasive Feige was willing to offer.
 For one thing, the three phases form the next Marvel epic: The Multiverse Saga.
-And like The Infinity Saga before it, it will build from a phase of character introductions (the recently concluded Phase Four) to something full of war, dynasties, and secrets.
+And like The Infinity Saga before it, it will build from a phase of character introductions (the concluded Phase Four) to something full of war, dynasties, and secrets.

 As always, we will continue to update this page frequently as new details emerge.
 And be careful: There are spoilers ahead.
 (Want to see what the other camp is up to?
 Check out our full breakdown of upcoming DC movies.)